|Search WatchBuys Terms and Questions

 Please note that if your watch is uninsured and you choose not to insure it through your homeowner's policy you should purchase insurance through the shipping carrier.
 FedEx limits insurance coverage on watches to $1,000 while UPS has not such limits as long as the watch is not cased in precious metal.

 Some people find that FedEx or UPS can be more costly than USPS.
-We remind you that in many cases the shipping costs can be substantially reduced by using these four tips:
+We remind you that in many cases the shipping costs can be substantially reduced by using these five tips:

 1. Make sure the watch is already insured either through your homeowner's or other insurance policy prior to shipping the watch and that the coverage extends to international shipments to the manufacturer for service.
 This way you will not need to purchase insurance from the shipping carrier which can be expensive and/or limited in coverage, and you have the added benefit of covering your watch against potential future loss or theft.